Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 This is not a sign of failure.

-It is a sign that the writing system has outgrown the current platform model and needs better destinations, pathways, and integration flows for continual growth.
+It is a sign that the writing system needs better destinations, pathways, and integration flows for continual growth.

 ## VIII.
 Dictionary and practice should not be the same thing

-The detailed redesign of dictionary, practice, review, and integration workflows belongs in `Sutton SignWriting Infrastructure and Program`.
+The detailed redesign of dictionary, practice, review, and integration workflows belongs in *Sutton SignWriting Infrastructure and Program*.

-For this Sutton SignWriting Foundations note, the important point is simpler: dictionary space and practice space should not be treated as one undifferentiated destination.
+For this technical bridge, the important point is simpler: dictionary space and practice space should not be treated as one undifferentiated destination.

 A future structure should distinguish at least: